darkpanda

 - TUNDRA becomes HILLS

-- RIVER becomes FOREST (cannot happen as no river has been created so far)
+- RIVER becomes FOREST (cannot happen as no river has been created at this point)

 - GRASSLAND becomes FOREST